tbro/myca/README.md

 My CA is a developer tool to generate TLS certificate chains.
 It is meant to be used in developers workflow, and can currently generate certificate chain consisting of 1 Root CA and 1 end-entity certificate, along with end-entity's private key.
 End-entity will be signed by Root CA. These have been shown to function with rustls validation, verification and encryption, but there is still much to improve so use with caution.

-Many options that are currently hard-coded will be moved to configuration / cli params in the future.
+## features

+  * easy
+  * flexible

-# usage
+## usage
 Having compiled the binary you can simply pass a path to output generated files.